mg-Ben/MyKnowledge/Others/Elastic/Search/ElasticSearch/ElasticSearch.md

 - You can download ElasticSearch [[BinaryFile|Binary Files]] from [here](https://www.elastic.co/downloads/elasticsearch).
 Extract the ```.tar.gz``` file, look for ```/bin``` directory
 However:
 - If you are using a [[Distributions#Debian|Debian]] distirbution, it's recommended to install ElasticSearch as a [[Linux#APT#Debian package .deb|Debian package (.deb)]] (refer to [Install Elasticsearch with Debian Package | Elasticsearch Guide [8.13] | Elastic](https://www.elastic.co/guide/en/elasticsearch/reference/current/deb.html)), since the configuration files will be automatically placed where they should be.
 Remember the [[Linux#APT|steps]] for installing Debian packages
+	- In this case, two options are available: 1) installing through the repository (in this case you will need to import the GPG key first [import the GPG key first](https://www.elastic.co/guide/en/elasticsearch/reference/current/deb.html#deb-key) and then configure the repository in `/etc/apt/sources.list.d`) or 2) manually installing the `.deb` package
 - On condition that you are using a distribution with [[Linux#RPM|RPM]] as package manager tool (such as [[Distributions#Fedora|Fedora]] or [[Distributions#Red Hat Enterprise Linux (RHEL)|RHEL]]), you can install the [[Linux#RPM file|.rpm package]] and [[Linux#DNF#Install `.rpm` package|install it]].
 Refer to [Install Elasticsearch with RPM | Elasticsearch Guide [8.15] | Elastic](https://www.elastic.co/guide/en/elasticsearch/reference/current/rpm.html)
 ### Configure ElasticSearch
 Go to [[#Configuration Files Path]].